Hoverbear/hoverbear.org/_posts/2017-03-01-the-future-with-futures.md

 ## Getting Started

-The `futures` crate offers a number of structures and abstractions to *enable* building asyncronous code.
+The `futures` crate offers a number of structures and abstractions to *enable* building asynchronous code.
 By itself it's quite simple, and through its clever design it is fundamentally a zero cost abstraction.
 This is an important thing to keep in mind as we work through our examples: Writing code with futures should have no performance overhead over code without.

 When compiled futures [boil down to actual state machines](https://aturon.github.io/blog/2016/08/11/futures/) while still allowing us to write our code in a relatively familiar 'callback style' pattern.
 If you've already been using Rust then working with Futures will feel very similar to how iterators feel.

-One of the things we'll commonly do in this section is "sleep a little bit" on a thread to simulate some asyncronous action.
+One of the things we'll commonly do in this section is "sleep a little bit" on a thread to simulate some asynchronous action.
 In order to do this let's create a little function:

 ```rust
 extern crate rand;